-In accordance with the district’s Home Schooling Policy, the homeschooling process is initiated by a written request from parent(s) and/or guardian(s) to Dr. Kimo Carter, Assistant Superintendent for Teaching and Learning, with the submission of an educational plan for the student.
+In accordance with the district’s Home Schooling Policy and Regulation, the homeschooling process is initiated by a written request from parent(s) and/or guardian(s) to Dr. Kimo Carter, Assistant Superintendent for Teaching and Learning, with the submission of an educational plan for the student.
 The plan must include the following elements:

 - Subjects of study